isomerpages/ogp-isomer/_what-is-isomer/Why use Isomer.md

 Shorten the timeline to launch by bypassing all these other needs.

 ##### No tender or AOR
-Isomer is an internal government tool, meaning there is no need to set up a tendor or AOR.
+Isomer is an internal government tool, meaning there is no need to set up a tender or AOR.

 ##### Be IM8 compliant by default
 We're also compliant to all applicable Instruction Manual 8 (IM8) clauses and follow the recommended guidelines by the [Singapore Government Design System](https://designsystem.gov.sg/).